robtweed/glsdb/README.md

 [QOper8-wt*](https://github.com/robtweed/qoper8-wt) or
 [QOper8-cp](https://github.com/robtweed/qoper8-cp), where individual messages are handled in isolation within a Worker Thread or Child Process, resulting in no concurrency issues.

+[This tutorial](./FASTIFY.md) explains how you can use *glsdb* and the *QOper8* modules in conjunction with the Fastify Web Server for Node.js, allowing you to use a Global Storage database as part of a high-performance, high-scalability REST-based back-end service.

 ## Starting and Configuring *glsdb*